loopbackio/loopback-connector-rest/README.md

     Model.geocode('107 S B St', 'San Mateo', '94401', processResponse);

-By default, Loopback REST connector also provides an 'invoke' method to call the REST API with an object of parameters, for example:
+By default, LoopBack REST connector also provides an 'invoke' method to call the REST API with an object of parameters, for example:

     Model.invoke({street: '107 S B St', city: 'San Mateo', zipcode: '94401'}, processResponse);